-Ukraine Fast Facts
+Ukraine Fast Facts | CNN

 November 21, 2013 - President Yanukovych backs out of a trade deal with the European Union due to pressure from Russia.
 Street protests begin in Kiev.

-December 17, 2013 - Russian President Vladimir Putin agrees to buy $15 billion of Ukraine's debt and reduce the price of natural gas supplied to the country.
+December 17, 2013 - Putin agrees to buy $15 billion of Ukraine’s debt and reduce the price of natural gas supplied to the country.

-January 16, 2014 - President Yanukovych signs laws restricting the right to protest.
+January 16, 2014 - Yanukovych signs laws restricting the right to protest.
 This leads to large numbers of protesters in Kiev and clashes with police.
 The law is repealed on January 28.

-February 21, 2014 - Negotiations lead to a deal which reduces President Yanukovych's powers as president and rolls back parts of the Constitution.
+February 21, 2014 - Negotiations lead to a deal which reduces Yanukovych’s powers as president and rolls back parts of the Constitution.

-February 22, 2014 - Parliament votes to remove President Yanukovych from office.
+February 22, 2014 - Parliament votes to remove Yanukovych from office.
 On the same day, former Prime Minister Tymoshenko is released from prison.

 February 28, 2014 - Andrii Parubii, the Ukrainian chief of national security and defense, says the country’s military and police forces have stopped Russian military forces from seizing two airports in Crimea.